The 12th Chair

 The ownership of the copyright in all the designs submitted by all entrants and the 12th Chair itself that is manufactured and produced as a result of this competition will be that of the Constitution Hill Trust.

-- The entrant agrees to release, indemnify, defend the Constitution Hill Trust from any liability, any claim for damages, and/or lawsuit for or by reason of their entry into the competition as a result of any submission, revision, alteration or similar thereof.
+- The entrant agrees to release, indemnify, defend the Constitution Hill Trust, its representatives and the jurors from any liability, any claim for damages, and/or lawsuit for or by reason of their entry into the competition as a result of any submission, revision, alteration or similar thereof.

-- Entrants agree to indemnify the Constitution Hill Trust fully from and against all claims, liability, damages, losses, costs and expenses, legal fees arising out of any breach of these conditions by the entrant or any other liability arising out of their entry into this competition.
+- Entrants agree to indemnify the Constitution Hill Trust, its representatives and the jurors fully from and against all claims, liability, damages, losses, costs and expenses, legal fees arising out of any breach of these conditions by the entrant or any other liability arising out of their entry into this competition.

 - By entering this competition, any and all entrants and participants agree to fully comply with the terms and conditions, as referred herein.
 Please read them carefully before submitting your entry.
 These rules form an agreement between you and the Constitution Hill Trust with respect to the competition.